 Description: In the LAS 2.0 well format TVD values below MSL could be positive or negative.
 Choose yes if the LAS 2.0 well use negative TVD values below MSL.
-This has no effect on ROXAR RMS wells.
+This has no effect on the ROXAR RMS WELL format.